 Wavenet Limited is committed to ensuring that this code is followed at all times.
 However, should a customer wish to make a complaint about our sales and marketing activity, we can be contacted via the details set out above, to the Compliance Officer.

 Any complaints about any level of our service will be dealt with in accordance with our Code of Practise for Complaints.
-All staff and representatives are not only aware of the existence of this code, but are also trained on the details of it, and will inform customer of the existence of this code, a copy of which is available to all customers on our web site or on request a hard copy will be provide free of charge.
+All staff and representatives are not only aware of the existence of this code, but are also trained on the details of it, and will inform the customer of the existence of this code, a copy of which is available to all customers on our web site or on request a hard copy will be provided free of charge.

 This code is designed to comply with Ofcom regulations relating to Telecom: Direct Sales and Marketing, as required by the Communications Act 2003.
-All providers who engage in sales and marketing for fixed line Telecom Services are required under General Condition 14.3 to establish a code in accordance with Ofcom guidelines and comply with the provisions of the code.
+All providers who engage in sales and marketing for fixed-line Telecom Services are required under General Condition 14.3 to establish a code in accordance with Ofcom guidelines and comply with the provisions of the code.

 NB.
 Compliance of the codes does not guarantee compliance with any legal requirements.
-Also non-compliances with the code do not affect the validity of any contract between the parties, unless otherwise provided for by law.
+Also, non-compliances with the code do not affect the validity of any contract between the parties unless otherwise provided for by law.